 Celebrate meadow month at Fell Foot during July

-To celebrate National Meadow Day in July, we're having not just one day but a whole month of activities from walks and talks to dry stone walling demonstrations.
+To celebrate National Meadow Day in July, we're having not just one day but a whole month of activities.

 " We are so proud of our beautiful meadow.
 It is a huge conservation success story, bringing together volunteers from all walks of life to redevelop the once bland grassland into the splash of colour it is today.
 Time spent in the meadow revitalises you as you are immersed in the smell of the flowers and plug into the orchestra of the insects and birds that live there, it’s what summers are all about! "